yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Frontend (FE) Module
  - assign fingerprints to regions
- - assign regions to dedup nodes
+ - assign regions to dedup domains
  - gRPC Client code
- - instrumentation for performance metrics
+ - instrument for performance metrics
+ - instrument for deduplication and balance metrics

 Backend (BE) Module
  - Lookup into FP index (KV store)
  - Insert into FP index (KV store)
  - gRPC server code
- - instrumentation for performance metrics
+ - instrument for performance metrics
+ - instrument for deduplication and balance metrics

 The algorithms we plan to use will be manipulating the fingerprint segment metadata and the region metadata mapping segments->regions.
-Algorithms will smartly assign regions to dedup pods, which each contain multiple dedup domains.
-It will be necessary to allow some duplication across pods to avoid strictly checking every fingerprint against a single global key store.
+Algorithms will smartly assign regions to dedup domains.
+The domains are distributed across pods, with many domains per pod.

+It will be necessary to allow some duplication across domains to avoid strictly checking every fingerprint against a single global key store.
 We will be comparing various algorithms and evaluating the amount of duplication that occurs.
 We will also investigate manipulating region size to find the optimal performance.